 Also read: Workability of Concrete & Durability of Concrete

 The purpose of compaction of concrete is to remove trapped air and get rid of all kinds of voids.

-Concrete is finest compacted by vibration compaction improves concrete density, strength, bonding with reinforcement steel, minimizes surface blemishes and enormously improves the durability of reinforced concrete structures.
+Concrete is compacted by vibration compaction to improve the concrete density, strength, bonding with reinforcement steel, minimizes surface blemishes, and enormously improves the durability of reinforced concrete structures.